aimms/documentation/webui/workflow-panels.rst

 Configuration Error Validation
 ------------------------------

-From AIMMS 4.92 onwards, we have changed the configuration validation process a bit.
+From AIMMS 4.92 onwards, the configuration validation process has been adjusted.
 Now your workflow configurations are validated upon starting up the WebUI.
-Please note that this only happens when in developer mode, which means your end-users will never be confronted with details about misconfigured workflows.
+Please note that this only happens when in developer mode, which means that your end-users will never be confronted with details about misconfigured workflows.
 If any of your workflows is incorrectly configured, you will see an appropriate error message and *no workflow panel will be displayed at all* until you correct the reported error(s).
 In case more than one error is found, the message will inform you in detail about the first one encountered and it will indicate how many more errors were detected.